 Questa CoverCheck reads code coverage results from simulation in the Unified Coverage Database (UCDB) and then leverages AutoCheck technology to do various useful verification tasks with regards to the coverage holes.
 The most obvious: prove that the code can be safely ignored.
 That is, the tool might mathematically prove that no stimulus could ever activate the code in question.
 In such cases, waivers are automatically generated to refine the code coverage results.
 Secondly, the tool can also identify segments of code that, though difficult to reach, might someday be exercised in silicon.
 In such cases, CoverCheck helps point the way to testbench enhancements to better reach these parts of the design.
 Finally, CoverCheck flags code coverage items that are difficult to reach by formal techniques and haven’t been hit in simulation, and thus provides a valuable measure of verification complexity.

-- Automates code coverage closure – achieve 100% coverage with automatic formal reachability analysis
+Achieve 100% coverage with automatic formal reachability analysis.

-- Mode sensitive analysis – tune the code coverage reporting considering only the relevant modes of operation
+Tune the code coverage reporting considering only the relevant modes of operation.

-- Guide testbench enhancement – waveforms show how uncovered but formally reachable coverage bins can be hit in simulation
+Waveforms show how uncovered but formally reachable coverage bins can be hit in simulation.